-Find the entire process and a more detailed description of the challenge in our scientific paper!
+Find the entire process and a more detailed description of the challenge in our scientific paper and our blog!

 The CHEMCAD Job is set up in a way that the dynamic calculation ends automatically when all product specifications are met.
 The decision variables can be controlled via the Data Map “Design Variable Control”.
 To open the Data Map MS-Excel file in CHEMCAD, go to the menu Tools -> Excel Data Map -> Edit Data Map.